 Barry ends season 2 in the worst possible head space.
 He feels as dark and broken as Zoom by the end of season 2.
 Darkness is not a good shade on Barry and The Flash has to probably find a way to give us the happy and more likable Barry while still recognizing the character development he went through by losing his father (and mother).

 If The Flash adapts the Flashpoint storyline, as everything suggests, and puts Barry into a horrible reality completely warped by his actions then perhaps we see a change in Barry sooner rather than later.
 Barry will be confronted directly with the wrongness of his actions and his recklessness.
 Once Barry puts time back into motion he will now fully understand he can’t just do whatever he wants with his powers.
 He can’t act off of emotion and nothing else.

 Barry will also learn the lesson that just because tragedy strikes in someone’s life, doesn’t mean that it is the end of the world.
-If Barry is transported to a world where everything is wrong except for his parents are alive than perhaps he will finally and totally accept their deaths.
-Not only will Barry be able to move on from his mom’s death but The Flash will as well having (hopefully) finally exhausted every possible story line surrounding the tragic event.
+If Barry is transported to a world where everything is wrong except for his parents are alive then perhaps he will finally and totally accept their deaths.
+Not only will Barry be able to move on from his mom’s death but The Flash will as well having (hopefully) finally exhausted every possible storyline surrounding the tragic event.

 But what do you think?
 Are you just as upset by the cliffhanger?

-The Flash will return for season 3 in Fall 2016 on The CW.
+The Flash will return for season 3 in Fall of 2016 on The CW.

 (Images courtesy of The CW)